 • deliver graduates from multiple disciplines prepared to work in the geotechnical field;

 • provide critical professional development training.

 Center for Environmentally Sustainable Mining

-The Center for Environmentally Sustainable Mining develops educational and research initiatives that address environmental issues related to mining activities in arid and semi-arid environments.
+The Center for Environmentally Sustainable Mining (CESM) develops research and educational initiatives that address environmental sustainability issues associated with mining and rock products operations in arid and semi-arid environments.

 Global Mining Law Program

 The Global Mining Law Center is a collaboration between the James E. Rogers College of Law and the Lowell Institute for Mineral Resources.
 It engages in cutting-edge research on issues related to all aspects of global mining law and policy, fosters productive dialogue among various stakeholders in the mining and natural resources sector, and develops innovative real-world solutions to law and policy issues of importance to mining, natural resource, and energy development.